 Want to stand knee-deep in rows of blooming color?
 Want to refresh your senses while giving back to Nature?

-Then sign up to help behind the scenes at the Irvine Ranch Conservancy’s one-of-a-kind Native Seed Farm in Irvine!
+Sign up to help behind the scenes at the Irvine Ranch Conservancy’s one-of-a-kind Native Seed Farm in Irvine!
 You will be harvesting seeds from native Spring wildflowers, like California Poppies and Arroyo Lupines.
 Tools and training with be provided, and no experience is needed.
-You will get introduced to some of our beautiful native plants, and then we’ll get to work!
+After a quick ride to the Farm-site in an open-air safari vehicle, you will get introduced to some of our beautiful native plants, and then we’ll get to work!

 The seed you will harvest has a direct impact on our local wildlife.
 It will be used to restore habitat within the Irvine Ranch Natural Landmarks.
 Many of the types you’ll help us harvest were selected especially by our Ecologists to be food and shelter for rare and beautiful local animals, like the Coastal Cactus Wren and the Quino Checkerspot Butterfly.

-Our Native Seed Farm has events for you every Wednesday and Saturday year round.
+Nestled in a small valley with a panoramic view, the Seed Farm has events for you Wednesdays and Saturdays year round.
 The tasks will change with the seasons, so there is always something new happening!
-After this harvesting season will come weeding (with cool specialty tools!), planting new plants and much more!
+After this harvesting season will come nursery work, weeding, planting and much more!
 Helping out at the Farm is a great way to get a dose of Nature and learn about the wild flowers you see out on the trails.

 Registration is closed for this activity.